ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 - #### .DLL:
 I found the string "127.26.152.13", which indicates that this malware may try to talk to this IP address.

+### PEiD
+Using PEiD showed only "Microsoft Visual C++ 6.0", so the program doesn't seem to be packed.

 ### PEViewer
 I used PEViewer to see the values in the .rdata section, which usually contains information about imported and exported functions.